multitude00999/ArtificialLife/README.md

 # Running the code

 After installing pyrosim and pybullet, clone the repository and change into the directory.
-Now run ```python3 generate_random_1d_morphologies.py``` .
-It'll generate a random snake.
+Now run ```python3 generate_random_3d_morphologies.py``` .
+It'll generate 5 random 3D morphologies.
 You can re run this command for more random morphologies.

 # Task

-Task here is to generate random 1D morphologies.
+Task here is to generate random 3D morphologies.
 The links are randomly assigned a sensor.
 Green links have sensor while blue links don't have sensor.

 # world